Transdimensional Teenage Mutant Ninja Turtles: Principles

 The time travel system lays out a system of temporal physics that represents time as a "flowing tube" that spirals along in twists and the twists are themselves wrapped into coils.
 This model can be imagined by thinking of a telephone cord wrapped around a cylinder.
 Time travel is possible by leaving your current point in the tube and travelling either to a neighboring twist or any coil.
 Coils allowed time travellers to travel into the past by great leaps, to predefined years.
-The farther in the past the coil, the greater the gap.
-The first few coils closest to present day are separated by thousands of years, coils farther in the past were separated by millions and then billions of years.
+The further in the past the coil, the greater the gap.
+The first few coils closest to present day are separated by thousands of years, coils further in the past were separated by millions and then billions of years.
 Roughly detailed in a few paragraphs, the coils go as far back as the beginning of the universe.

 Twists vary in size depending on which coil was considered its home coil.
 In the present-day coil (based on 1988, when the game was published), twists were 125 years apart.
 So, from 1988, one could travel into the past year of 1863 or to the future year of 2113.
-From the new twist, the time traveller could potentially travel another 125 years, either to return home or move farther away from their home time, to 1738 or 2238 respectively.
+From the new twist, the time traveller could potentially travel another 125 years, either to return home or move further away from their home time, to 1738 or 2238 respectively.
 There are rough details for past times with more detailed future times for the next millennia.
 These consist mostly of a variety of apocalyptic settings, ranging from Palladium's After the Bomb to robot massacres inspired by stories of artificial intelligences run amok, and a scant few more utopian settings.

 There were no guidelines for what would happen if one travelled so far down successive twists as to cross into another coil; however, twists were so comparatively small that it is mechanically discouraged to travel by such means.
 It is easier to simply jump directly to the desired coil.